 At Beaumont Hill Academy, all staff work very hard to establish positive relationships with our students in order to support their diverse needs.
 We believe in the importance of promoting a positive learning climate through high expectations of behaviour, clear and meaningful rewards and effective de-escalation strategies that are bespoke to each individual student.

 Due to the complex needs of many of our young people, we believe in the importance of managing behaviour holistically.
-All staff write termly ‘All About Me’ profiles which highlight students preferred learning styles and ensure that an effective and safe learning environment is established to facilitate engagement and quality teaching and learning.
-Where appropriate, these profiles are written in conjunction with students and they are shared annually with parents and professionals as part of the EHC review process.
+All staff write termly ‘ABC Plans’ which profile and highlight students preferred learning styles and ensure that an effective and safe learning environment is established to facilitate engagement and quality teaching and learning.
+Where appropriate, these profiles are written in conjunction with students, they are shared annually with parents, and professionals as part of the EHC review process.

 We celebrate positive behaviour through a range of age and ability appropriate approaches including:

 A copy of our Beaumont Hill Behaviour Policy can be found here.
 Beaumont Hill Academy Behaviour Policy (2).pdf this policy outlines our approaches and rationale for positive behaviour management across our school.